JvanKatwijk/qt-dab/README.md

 ======================================================================

-In the current set up, Qt-DAB supports 6 types of (physical) input devices, some network input, and file input:
+In the current set up, Qt-DAB supports 6 types of (physical) input devices, some network input, and file input in some common formats.

   * DABsticks (RTL2838U or similar), with separate libraries for the V3 and V4 versions of the stick in the precompiled Windows versions;
   * **All** SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSPDxR2), with separate entries for the v2 and v3 library. **New** is extended support for the SDRPlay RspDuo.
 Tuner selection (and tuner 2 is connected to a port with biasT support) is now operational;